 - 1. DO NOT block air vents.
 If they are blocked during operation, the oven may overheat.
 If the oven overheats, a thermal safety device will turn the oven off.
 The oven will remain inoperable until it has cooled. - 2.
-The oven is designed for installation into a wall cabinet by using the proper trim kit available from a local Panasonic dealer, follow all instructions packed with the kit.
+If the oven is designed for installation into a wall cabinet, only use the proper Panasonic trim kit available from a local Panasonic dealer, or online from the Panasonic Canada eStore.
+Follow all instructions packed with the trim kit. - 3.
+Use of a non-Panasonic trim kit will void the Manufacturer's warranty for the Microwave oven.